fen9li/provision-ec2-sinatra-instance/README.md

 5. KeyName – default set to sinatra-lockdown-keypair-public to lockdown new instance.
 Set to sinatra-ssh-keypair-public to allow logon to new instance, for example when debugging is required.
 6. s3BucketName – the s3 bucket used as placeholder for testing code archive.
 Once set, dont change it.
 7. region – the aws region from which run this solution.
 Once set, don’t change it.
-8. codeDeployServiceRoleName & instanceProfileName – two roles required in this solution.
+8. codeDeployServiceRoleName & instanceProfileName – two IAM roles required in this solution.
 Once set, dont change it.
 9. Other settings – as per invidual favour.

 An example: